 When we arrived into the baggage reclaim area, we were struck by how quiet it was.
-Only a handful of flights were arriving, which made what is normally a bustling baggage hall feel like a ghost town.
-We expect this to pick up again, as more airlines move over to Terminal 5.
+Only a handful of flights were arriving, which made it like a ghost town.
+We expect this to pick up again, as more airlines arrive into Terminal 5.

-Like in supermarkets, the baggage hall had “cleaning stations” for you to disinfect the trolley handles.
+Like in supermarkets, the arrival halls had “cleaning stations” for you to disinfect the trolley handles.
 We suspect routine cleaning of the trolleys wasn’t part of the changes implemented by Heathrow, so you’ll have to do it yourselves.

-Perhaps one of the strangest and quite a surreal aspects for us were vending machines filled with hygiene kits.
+Perhaps one of the strangest and quite a surreal thing for us were vending machines filled with hygiene kits.
 No longer do they stock treats and fizzy drinks!
-In a post-coronavirus lockdown world, we have seen vending machines selling PPE popping-up everywhere.
-They were also all over Schiphol Airport in Amsterdam.
+In a post coronavirus lockdown world, we have seen vending machines selling hygiene kits pop up everywhere.
+They were also all over Schiphol airport in Amsterdam.

-We found it different and strange experience travelling through Heathrow Airport after the COVID lockdown.
+It was a different and strange experience travelling through Heathrow Airport post the lockdown.
 It felt like the airport was still undergoing construction or that it was closing down.
-It didn’t have the usual hustle and bustle of a busy airport.
-That is probably a good thing, as the low passenger numbers made for a pleasant, quiet and chilled experience.
-Heathrow Airport can be quite hectic during peak hours before coronavirus.
+The usual hustle and bustle of a busy airport was lost, which was probably a good thing, as the low passenger numbers made for a pleasant, quiet and chilled experience.
+Heathrow Airport can be quite hectic during peak hours pre-coronavirus.

 Do Your Research

 While we’ve made every effort to ensure we’ve presented accurate information, the situation is changing continually.
 We therefore recommend you check directly your home and destination government websites before travelling.
-We’ve created a list of countries that are OK for travel to/from the UK.
 For more detailed information about travel to the UK during the COVID pandemic visit: https://www.gov.uk/uk-border-control